yihui/yihui.org/content/en/2023-09-21-snap-slides.md

 ### Using Quarto

-The JS/CSS code is not tied to the **markdown** package (although the code is hosted in this package).
+The JS/CSS code is not tied to the **litedown** package.
 You can definitely use it in Quarto documents.
 The key is to set the option `minimal: true` and include the JS/CSS via `include-after-body`:

 ``` yaml
 ---